 - prohibiting the sea-based disposal of material generated by port-related capital dredging into the GBRWHA.

-In line with Reef 2050, the Ports Act mandates master plans for priority ports to optimise the use of infrastructure and address operational, economic, environmental and community relationships, as well as supply chains and surrounding land uses.
+In line with Reef 2050, the Ports Act mandates master plans for priority ports to optimise infrastructure and address operational, economic, environmental and community relationships, as well as supply chains and surrounding land uses.

-The new legislation provides greater protection of the Great Barrier Reef that also meets the government's commitment to grow Queensland's economy, jobs and regions.
+The Ports Act provides for the protection of the GBRWHA through managing port-related development in and adjacent to the area, while also meeting the government's commitment to grow Queensland's economy, jobs and regions.

-The Queensland Government's commitment to protect the Fitzroy Delta, Keppel Bay and North Curtis Island is reaffirmed by the Sustainable Ports Development Act 2015 (Ports Act).
+The Queensland Government's commitment to protect the Fitzroy Delta, Keppel Bay and North Curtis Island is reaffirmed by the Ports Act.
 The Ports Act does not designate the Port of Rockhampton (Port Alma) as a priority port.

-Port Alma and the Fitzroy Delta, Keppel Bay and North Curtis Island are also excluded from the proposed boundary for the Gladstone port master planned area which was released for public consultation in mid-2015 and amended following consideration of submissions.
+Port Alma and the Fitzroy Delta, Keppel Bay and North Curtis Island are also excluded from the proposed master planned area for the priority Port of Gladstone.

-The Sustainable Ports Development Act 2015 will regulate the development of ports operating in and adjacent to the reef to protect the Outstanding Universal Value of the Great Barrier Reef World Heritage Area into the future.
+The Ports Act will regulate the development of ports operating in and adjacent to the reef to protect the Outstanding Universal Value of the GBRWHA into the future.

 Ports play a critical role in supporting economic development in Queensland and the nation.

-In accordance with Reef 2050 the government will balance the protection of the Great Barrier Reef with the development of the state's major bulk commodity ports, providing better environmental and economic outcomes for Queensland.
+In accordance with Reef 2050 the government will balance the protection of the GBRWHA with the development of the state's major bulk commodity ports operating in and adjacent to the area, providing improved environmental and economic outcomes for Queensland.

-The legislation declares the ports of Gladstone, Abbot Point, Townsville and Hay Point/Mackay as priority ports and mandates port master planning for priority ports.
+The legislation declares the ports of Gladstone, Abbot Point, Townsville and Hay Point/Mackay as priority ports and requires the preparation of master plans for priority ports to establish a long-term vision for their future development consistent with the principles of ecologically sustainable development.

 The master planning process will do this through articulating a high level strategic vision for the priority port that must be taken into account by all those responsible for planning and assessment decisions in a master planned area.

-Port master planning will provide certainty for priority ports and their associated industry sectors.
+Master planning will provide certainty for priority ports and associated industry sectors.
 It will also ensure the Reef's Outstanding Universal Value is an intrinsic consideration in future port development.

-The Queensland Government is leading priority port master planning working closely with port authorities, local councils and other key stakeholders.
-A port master planning process will take approximately 12 to 18 months, depending on the nature of each priority port.
+The Queensland Government is leading priority port master planning working closely with port authorities, local governments and other key stakeholders.

-In accordance with the Sustainable Ports Development Act 2015 (Ports Act), community consultation and engagement will be an important part of the priority port master planning process.
+In accordance with the Ports Act, community consultation and engagement will be an important part of the master planning process.

-The outcomes of the master planning for a priority port will include:
+The outcomes of master planning for a priority port will include:

-- a strategic vision and associated strategic objectives for the master planned area
+- a strategic vision and associated objectives for the master planned area

-- an environmental management framework for the port master planned area that reflects ecologically sustainable development.
+- an environmental management framework for the master planned area that reflects ecologically sustainable development.

 Yes.
-In accordance with the Sustainable Ports Development Act 2015, public consultation will be an important part of the port master planning process.
+In accordance with the Ports Act, public consultation will be an important part of the port master planning process.
 The community and key stakeholders will be given the opportunity to comment on draft documents for both the establishment and review of port master plans.

 The Queensland Government is committed to supporting the sustainable growth and development of the Port of Cairns recognising the importance of the port to the city of Cairns and Far North Queensland.

-Under the Sustainable Ports Development Act 2015 (Ports Act), the Port of Cairns is permitted limited capital dredging within the port's inner harbour—no more than 50,000 cubic metres per approval with a total volumetric limit of 150,000 cubic metres in a four-year period.
+Under the Ports Act, the Port of Cairns is permitted limited capital dredging within the port's inner harbour—no more than 50,000 cubic metres per approval with a total volumetric limit of 150,000 cubic metres in a four-year period.

-No sea-based disposal of port-related capital dredge material is permitted in the Great Barrier Reef World Heritage Area (GBRWHA).
+No sea-based disposal of port-related capital dredged material is permitted in the GBRWHA.

 The new laws provide the port with opportunities to undertake small scale development to ensure future growth without compromising protection of the GBRWHA.